davidsprieto/java-jsps-servlets-jdbcs/README.md

-# Udemy Course - Learned the Basics of JSPs, Servlets, and JDBC.
+# JSP, Servlets & JDBC for Beginners - Learned the Basics of JSPs, Servlets, and JDBC with a Udemy Course

 Programming Language:
 - Java EE